RSipra/semantic_verification_engine/README.md

 ## Development roadmap

+🚧 This is a work in progress!
 The main steps in the devleopment of the game are:

 1. Phase 1: MVP core game logic, unit testing, and pattern awareness
     - Setup environmental and data foundation (download, cleaning, EDA, preprocessing of dataset)